xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 the raw percentage of these failed steps remains rather small.

-**Note**: *You can generate this plot by runing the provided Python script `process_ARKStep_diags.py`:*
+**Note**: *You can generate the above plot by runing the provided Python script `process_ARKStep_diags.py`:*

 ```bash
 ./process_ARKStep_diags.py HandsOn1_diagnostics.txt
 ```

-*We just included the plot here since it can be difficult to display graphics from the GPU compute nodes on Theta.*
+*We included it here because it can be difficult to display graphics from the GPU compute nodes on Theta.*

 Run the code a few more times with various values of `rtol` (e.g.,